digipolisgent/api-guidelines/CONTRIBUTING.md

-# Contributing to the Microsoft REST API Guidelines
+# Contributing to the Digipolis REST API Guidelines
-The Microsoft REST API Guidelines is a Microsoft-wide initiative to develop consistent design guidelines for REST APIs.
-The initiative requires input and feedback from a variety of individuals both inside and outside of Microsoft.
+The Digipolis REST API Guidelines is a Digipolis-wide initiative to develop consistent design guidelines for REST APIs.
+The initiative requires input and feedback from a variety of individuals both inside and outside of Digipolis.

 To provide feedback, please follow the guidance in this document.
 Please note that these are just guidelines, not rules.
 Use your best judgment and feel free to propose changes to anything in this repository, including the contribution guidance.